Two RV Gypsies: Full-Time RVers

 bridge

-Lee Duquette noticed roots of a tree that were flowing over the top of a big boulder - and he thought it looked like a monster.
-Karen Duquette thought it looked like an octopus.
+Below: Lee Duquette noticed roots of a tree that were flowing over the top of a big boulder - and he thought it looked like a MONSTER.
+Karen Duquette thought it looked like an OCTOPUS.

 tree monster

-The two RV Gypsies decided to get a photo of both of them before leaving High Falls Gorge.
-Lee Duquette only got himself on the first try, but succeeded on the second try.
+Below: The two RV Gypsies decided to get a photo of both of them before leaving High Falls Gorge.
+Lee Duquette only got himself on the first try, but succeeded to get Karen Duquette in the photo on the second try.

 Lee Duquette